Climate Change Impacts in Wisconsin

 Wisconsin’s climate is changing, with far-ranging consequences for the state’s communities, world-renowned natural resources and major economic sectors.

 All communities are impacted by global climate change.
-However, communities of color, tribal nations, and low-income communities are often the first and worst hit by extreme weather, industry shifts, and pollution related to climate change.
-Such impacts compound those communities’ existing, systemic inequities that already affect where they live and work; the quality of their air, water and food; and their economic and life opportunities.
+However, communities of color, tribal nations, and low-income communities are often the first and worst hit by pollution, industry shifts, extreme weather related to climate change, and other environmental health hazards.
+Such impacts compound those communities' existing, systemic inequities that already affect where they live and work; the quality of their air, water and food; and their economic and life opportunities.
 Environmental justice or climate justice refers to efforts to address these injustices.

 Public Health and Safety